What is it?

 How is it diagnosed?

 Blood work looking at liver functions tests may be elevated.
 Other blood tests looking at certain proteins in the blood may be obtained.

+Cholangiography.
 This is when dye is sent into the ducts and pictures are taken showing the outlines.
 It can be performed with a magnetic resonance imaging (MRI) or with an endoscopic retrograde cholangiopancreatography (ERCP); a procedure where a camera is placed in your mouth down your throat to the part of the small intestine where the ducts from the pancreas and liver join.
-Dye can be injected directly.
+The dye can be injected directly.
 With PSC, there are areas of narrowing and expansion of the bile ducts inside and/or outside of the liver.

 Ultrasound may be used, but usually better pictures are needed.
 A tissue sample of the liver, a biopsy, may be obtained.

 The two big goals of treatment are to slow and reverse the disease and manage any complications.

 There is no current treatment that slows the disease.
 Many drugs that decrease the immune system’s activity and inflammation have been studied, but none have been proven effective across the board.
 Because it is a progressive disorder, ultimately there are complications because the flow of bile from the liver to the small intestine being blocked (cholestasis) can lead to failure of the liver.
 A liver transplant is the best treatment for advanced disease.

 What are the complications?